jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 Peterson, the commissionaire, rushed into the apartment with flushed cheeks and the face of a man who is dazed with astonishment.
 “The goose, Mr. Holmes!
 The goose, sir!” he gasped.

-### ADVENTURE VII.
-THE ADVENTURE OF THE BLUE CARBUNCLE 104

 “Eh?
 What of it, then?
 Has it returned to life and flapped off through the kitchen window?”
 Holmes twisted himself round upon the sofa to get a fairer view